shelbybachman/studymanageR/notes.md

 ### project setup

-- `initialize_project()`: creates directory structure for project, initializes R project, initializes git repository, creates project-specific metadata file
+- `initialize_project()`: creates directory structure for project, initializes R project, initializes git repository, initializes OSF project, creates project-specific metadata file

   - `usethis` options allow user to specify whether project is an RStudio Project or not (regardless, `here` will work after this)
   - R project could then be manually adjusted to have [these](https://www.tidyverse.org/blog/2017/12/workflow-vs-script/) specifications
-  - TBA: initialize OSF project?
+  - also allows specification of whether to initialize (a) git repository and (b) OSF project

 ### literature search